As a general contractor, you’re responsible for making sure your projects run smoothly and your clients and subcontractors are happy.

 You will also need to make sure you have the right general contractor insurance, which is required to get a license in many states.
-Your clients might also ask you to have coverage before they'll work with you.
-Insurance helps to protect you against claims related to property damage and injuries caused by your business.
-It also helps pay for court costs and legal fees you may incur to defend your business against a claim.
+Insurance helps protect against property damage, injuries, court costs, and legal fees.
+Our state-by-state list of licensing requirements can help you find what you need.

 The list is in alphabetical order and includes links for additional resources in each state.